ravishankards/IIITBPGDDS/README.md

 - Transform/Cleanse/Standarize/Normalize the data
 - Apply EDA on data to get insights
 - Apply predictive learning models
-- Draw the inference from the results and present the same in presentable format.
+- Draw the inference from the results and present the same.

 Most of the projects are developed in R.